A Wonder of the World.

 categories as Style, Entertainment, Arts & Leisure, as if

-important.
+it.
 My guess is that because of the disgusting or utterly

 puzzling content of postmodern art the news media feels more

-comfortable relegating it and, consequently, all art to a less
+comfortable relegating it and consequently all art to a less

 than serious status.
 Imagine listing politics under Gatherings,